 In tmux, a top-and-bottom layout is created by the default C-b “ binding, which runs split-window -v. tmux calls this a vertical split because the panes are stacked vertically, even though the divider drawn across the window is horizontal.

 The new pane opens below the current pane and becomes active immediately unless -d is used with split-window -v.
-The split fails when the current pane is already too small, and custom bindings in ~/.tmux.conf or a custom prefix can replace the default shortcut shown here.
+The example output was verified with tmux 3.6 on Ubuntu 26.04, and the same split can fail when the current pane is already too small or when custom bindings in ~/.tmux.conf replace the default shortcut.

 Related: How to split a pane vertically in tmux